-There are a lot of factors one has to look out for when using the measurement units.
-There are two types of measurement units, one is the SI units and the other is the non-SI units.
+There are many factors one must look out for when using measurement units.
+There are two types of measurement units; one the SI units, and the other is the non-SI units.

-The difference between CFM and SCFM is that CFM does not have any standard pressure, volume, temperature in which the volume flow of gas is to be calculated whereas SCFM has a standard volume, pressure and temperature in which the volume flow rate of gas is measured.
+The difference between CFM and SCFM is that CFM has no standard pressure, volume, or temperature in which the volume flow of gas is to be calculated.
+In contrast, SCFM has a standard volume, pressure, and temperature in which the gas volume flow rate is measured.

-Although the standards can vary from place to place, having a standardized and controlled environment to measure the rate of flow of a mass is more efficient and easy then to measure the same rate of flow of a mass in a non-standardized situation.
+Although the standards can vary from place to place, having a standardized and controlled environment to measure a mass’s flow rate is more efficient and easy than measuring the same rate of flow of a mass in a non-standardized situation.

 Many people use these terms interchangeably, but when you want to measure the rate of flow of a gas or any other mass in an industry, it is preferable to use the standard cubic feet per minute measurement instead of the CFM.